best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 You can't be responsible for long term maintenance of every piece of code that you write.
 In the future, others will inevitably need to understand, use and adapt your code.
-It is important that other programmers can quickly and easily understand the task that your code performs.
+It is important that other programmers can quickly and easily understand the tasks that your code performs.
 Many programs perform a task correctly, but are deemed to be "black boxes" because of barriers to understanding them.
 Common barriers include documentation that is hard to understand or absent, or that assumes familiarity and in-depth knowledge of the problem space and the process which newcomers simply will not have.
 Most of us have found our own code hard to follow when revisiting it after months or years!
 It is your responsibility to avoid putting such barriers in place.

 Good code is easier to document, review and test.
 These practices are necessary to make sure that your analysis is reproducible, auditable and assured.
 Good code helps you with these ambitions.

 This chapter highlights good coding practices that will improve the readability and maintainability of your code.
-However, if your code is well-tested, documented, and reviewed then you have already reached your goal and don't need to add more complexity to your project.
+Here, readability refers how easily another analyst can gain a decent understand of how your code works, within a reasonable amount of time.
+While maintainability refers to how easily another analysts can understand your code well enough to modify and repair it.

 ## Modular code ★☆☆☆☆